Month: April 2016

 Even today, I envy my mom’s childhood, for her stories about life in Hotchkiss, Colorado sounded like something straight out of a western movie.
 During the 1940’s, my grandparents, my mama, Aunt Jan, and my Aunt Barbara lived in a log cabin on their ranch out on Allen’s Mesa; the locals called it that since so many of the Allen family lived in the area.
 Mama would tell us how in the evenings the family would sit in the living room and listen to the radio, and I can still hear her laugh as she explained it was like watching TV without the picture.
 The girls were expected to be quiet as the family would listen to their favorite stories.
 Continue reading “Dale Evans and Roy Rogers”

-My Cowboy Grandpa: Tom Allen
+My Ornery Cowboy Grandpa: Tom Allen

-My grandfather died when I was fourteen years old.
-My family was living in Alameda, California, at the time, a long way from Colorado, the place my grandpa called home.
-But, as always, I miss my ornery cowboy grandpa.
+My grandfather passed away when I was fourteen years old.
+At the time, my family and grandparents lived in Alameda, California—far from Hotchkiss, Colorado, the place my grandpa called home.
+Despite the miles that separated him from his home, he always made his hometown come alive.
+And as always, I miss my ornery cowboy grandpa.

 Oh My!
 We Really are Storytellers!